HarryMerckel/davedude0.github.io/_posts/2020-10-27-KEITH2021-Here-we-go.md

 - We don't have access to a laser cutter.
 - We're both working (Harry on a year in industry, working from home most of the time) so no exam pressures, for once.

 We knew we didn't want to use a commercial robot chassis and building a new one from scratch, in the style of the earlier KEITHs, is not a practical option.
 So, after much soul-searching, we decided to update, up-cycle, re-purpose and otherwise sacrifice our prize-winning robot from PiWars 2015, KEITH Evo.
-THe next installment will start to describe the processes for bring KEITH Evo up to date and making him competition ready.
+The next installment will start to describe the processes for bring KEITH Evo up to date and making him competition ready.
 But what will we call him?...

 Family Portrait
 ![Family Portrait](http://keiththerobot.uk/images/IMG_0915.JPG "Family Portrait")